Awards 2018 Winners

 “Whether you’re preparing a fiery stir-fry or looking for a delicate accompaniment to a perfect piece of fish, Tenderstem® is an inspiring ingredient that’s sure to bring personality to the dish.
 A cross between Chinese kale and regular broccoli, Tenderstem® is quick to cook, full of flavour and incredibly versatile.

-Tenderstem® happily adds colour and flavour to a huge range of dishes.
+Grown and picked by hand in the UK between May and November and available all year round from farms in Europe and Kenya, Tenderstem® happily adds colour and flavour to a huge range of dishes.
 It has a mild, distinctive flavour and a succulent texture more akin to asparagus than traditional broccoli.
 As the name suggests, Tenderstem® is tender from floret to stem so you can eat the whole vegetable, so there’s no waste, unlike ordinary broccoli, which tends to have a thicker, and sometimes woody, stem.
 Whatever your cooking style, there are plenty of options when it comes to serving Tenderstem®: steam it, boil it, stir fry it, BBQ it, griddle it, roast it, or even enjoy it raw.

 Figures from the National Diet and Nutrition Survey reveal that seven out of 10 people fail to get the recommended 5-a-day.
 A serving of Tenderstem® – around 7 stems – counts as one of your 5-a-day.
 It’s low in calories and high in fibre – an 80g serving contains just 28 calories and 3g fibre – and is perfect for adding variety to our diet, which can help to make healthy eating really enjoyable.
 Some nutrients are especially good at supporting our immune system; these include vitamins A and C, together with folate (a B vitamin).
 Many fruit and veg contain these nutrients, but Tenderstem® is one of the few vegetables that’s rich in all three of these, making it an ideal choice for staying fighting fit.
 Think oranges are the ultimate vitamin C boost?
 Tenderstem® has twice the amount of this vital vitamin, gram for gram.

-(Sponsor of the Inspiration Award)
+(Sponsor of the Cookery Book Award)

 (Sponsor of the Restaurant Writing Award)